watkajtys/squidbot/curriculum/Phases/Phase_3_The_Engineer/Module_05_Control_Theory/Module_05_Lecture.md

 *   **The Finite Horizon:** We predict the state $\hat{x}_{k+1...k+N}$ over a horizon $N$ (e.g., 20 steps).
 *   **The Constraint:** We can explicitly include physical constraints: $Tilt < 30^{\circ}$ and $Voltage > 10V$.
 If a trajectory would violate these, the optimizer finds the "closest safe" path.

+For a deeper explanation of the optimization horizon, see [Theory 5.8: Model Predictive Control](../../../Library/02_Control_Dynamics/Theory_5.8_Model_Predictive_Control.md).

 ### **5.8.1 Just-In-Time Math: The Matrix Trick**
 **"Solving the Future in One Shot"**